mygaku/mygaku.github.io/content/en/courses/programming/index.md

 🎨 Creative coding is where art and programming collide!
 Rather than just building functional programs, we will use code as a tool for artistic expression.
-The goal of this course is to not only achieve aethetically pleasing results (though it in itself is a lot of fun!), but also, while doing so, develop a solid command of Python programing language and essential coding skills.
+The goal of this course is to not only achieve aesthetically pleasing results (though it in itself is a lot of fun!), but also, while doing so, develop a solid command of Python programming language and essential coding skills.
 From simple 2D graphic, we can venture into 3D, music, animation and game development, AI art - the sky is the limit.

 Read more about [creative coding in our blog!]({{< ref "/blog/2024/creative_coding" >}})

 ## Other directions

-If you are looking for mode advanced or specialized training, we can provide coruses up to a graduate level of computer science univercity curriculum.
+If you are looking for mode advanced or specialized training, we can provide courses up to a graduate level of computer science university curriculum.
 In general we specialize provide guidance in the following areas:

-- Python: essential progamming skills, automation of everyday tasks
+- Python: essential programming skills, automation of everyday tasks
 - machine learning and data analysis
-- backend developent
+- backend development
 - C and C++ programming languages
 - high performance computing
 - scientific computing